PdxCodeGuild/Programming101/practice/unit_1/exercise_2.md

 print("And the mome raths outgrabe. ")
 print("And why the sea is boiling hot —") print("O frabjous day!
 Callooh!
-Callay!") print("And whether pigs have wings.'")
+Callay!") print("And whether pigs have wings!'")
 ```

 ### Exercise 2 [solution](solutions/exercise_2_solution.md)